C919 VMT

 Lighting

-All exterior lighting (nav/strobe/beacon/logo/landing/taxi), interior lighting, emergency lighting system
+All exterior lighting (nav/strobe/beacon/logo/landing/taxi), interior and emergency lighting

 ATA 34